Linaro/ledge-oe-manifest/README.md

 4. Run virtual machine with the image
 -------------------------------------
 ```
-With SELinux
-runqemu ledge-qemux86-64 nographic qemuparams="-m 4096"

-Without SELinux
-runqemu ledge-qemux86-64 nographic qemuparams="-m 4096" bootparams="selinux=0"
+Navigate to build image directory:
+cd ./build-rpb/tmp-rpb-glibc/deploy/images/ledge-qemuarm64

+Then run:
+runqemu ledge-qemuarm64 wic

 ```

-(you should see that kernel then apps boots, and you will be able to login inside vm.)
+(you should see that tfa, optee, uboot, kernel then apps boots, then you will be able automaticaly login inside ledge rp.)

+Note: On first boot SElinux re-labeling will force a reboot which currently hangs using TF-A.
+Restart the QEMU process manually and the image will run properly.

 Creating a local topic branch
 -----------------------------